AttackOnJasper/University-notes/notes/aws/aws.md

 * can be used to collect log and event data from sources such as servers, desktops, and mobile devices
 * Model
 	* Producers -> Shards (storage) -> consumers (analysis)
+		* Each shard is a sequence of data-records in a stream, each data record has a unique sequence number
 		* Shard limit
 			* Read
 				* TPS: 5